mparticle-integrations/mparticle-apple-integration-rokt/Example/README.md

 The example app consists of two main screens:

 1. **Home Screen (`HomeViewController`)**:
     - Displays a simple UI with a button to launch the Rokt experience
-   - Contains basic styling and layout setup

-2. **Sample Screen (`SampleViewController`)**:
     - Creates a Rokt embedded view and adds it to the view hierarchy
     - Initializes the Rokt integration with user attributes
     - Demonstrates how to use callbacks for various Rokt widget events (loading, unloading, size changes)

 ### Code Example

-Here's the key integration code from `SampleViewController.swift`:
+Here's the key integration code from `HomeViewController.swift`:

 ```swift
 MParticle